General Management & World Booking

-António Saiote wrote the history of Clarinet in Portugal.
+António Saiote wrote the history of the Clarinet in Portugal.

 Born in Loures, Portugal, António Saiote is an artist and educator recognised worldwide.

-António studied as a fellow of the Gulbenkian Foundation in Paris with Guy Deplus and Jacques Lancelot and Munich with Gerd Starke, where he earned a Meisterdiplom the Hochschule in Munich with distinction.
+António studied as a fellow of the Gulbenkian Foundation in Paris with Guy Deplus and Jacques Lancelot and in Munich with Gerd Starke.
+He earned a Meisterdiplom at the Hochschule in Munich with distinction.
 He completed a post-graduation in Contemporary Music at the University of Alcalá de Henares in Spain with Arthur Tamayo and Traditional Repertoire in England with Georges Hurst.
 In addition, he obtained an MPhil in Orchestra Conducting from the University of Sheffield.

 Since 1998 he has been developing a fruitful parallel conducting career, having conducted orchestras in Portugal and other countries such as Spain, Venezuela, France and Germany.
 He has directed operas like Sousa Carvalho’s “O Amor Industrioso”, Haydn’s “Il Boticário”, Mozart‘s “Cosi Fan Tutte”, “Don Giovanni” and “The Magic Flute”, João Arroyo’s “Amor de Perdição”, Kurt Weill’s “Kleine Mahagony“ and “the Seven Deadly Sins”, Alexandre Delgado’s “O Doido e a Morte”, Ravel’s “The Spanish Hour”, and Schoenberg’s “Pierrot Lunaire”.

-He has been regularly a member of the jury in the prestigious competitions of Toulon, Constancia, Seville, Warsaw, Caracas, Kortrijk, Ghent, Brasilia and President of the Valentino competition Bucchi in Rome.
+He has regularly been a jury member in the prestigious competitions of Toulon, Constancia, Seville, Warsaw, Caracas, Kortrijk, Ghent, Brasilia, and President of the Valentino competition Bucchi in Rome.